 The Foundation was established in 2006 as an independent 501(c)(3) in order to collect funds for the maintenance and preservation of the historic church building.
 Rebuilt upon the original 1697 marl walls, the church has witnessed over 300 years of our country’s history, from the earliest settlements of our nation, through fire and two wars, to its present role serving an active Episcopal congregation.
 It is listed on the National Register of Historic Places as a National Historic Landmark.

-Click here to contact the Grace Historical Church Preservation Foundation or here to make a donation for the maintenance and preservation of this historic church building.
+Click here to contact the Grace Historical Church Preservation Foundation.

 Yorktown is a quaint, bustling village nestled on the York River and adjacent to the Colonial National Historical Park, which encompasses both Yorktown on the east side of the Virginia Peninsula and Jamestown on the west side along the coast of the James River.
 The two ends of the park are connected by the Colonial Parkway, a 23-mile scenic roadway stretching between Yorktown at the York River and Jamestown at the James River.